Online Poker in Arizona – Is It Legal?

 Step 3: Deposit Funds into Your Account

 You might be able to play casino game demos for free if they are available, but generally speaking, you need money if you want to win money.
 Head to the deposit section of your new account and choose the banking method of choice to add funds.
-Before you do that first deposit, read over the welcome bonus and the first-deposit bonus associated with that.
+Most online gambling sites will accept a wide variety of deposit methods, including credit cards (American Express, Visa, Mastercard), debit cards and even a selection of crypto options.
+Before you make that first deposit, read over the welcome bonus and the first-deposit bonus associated with that.
 You may need to enter a promo code first to get the bonus.

 Step 4: Now You Can Play Poker